Antony Gormley’s Fields

 Video: Gormley speaks about Field For The British Isles

 American Field consists of approximately 35,000 individual terracotta figures between 8 and 26 cm each, installed on the floor of a room facing the audience.
 American Field has been installed and exhibited at various locations, with the configuration changing to suit each venue.
 Still, the tiny figures are always placed to form a thick carpet, with each miniature sculpture facing towards the viewer.
-Ideally, the field is extended through the entryway or around the corner in such a way that the figures create the impression of an infinite horde.
+Ideally, the field is extended through the entryway or around the corner so that the figures create the impression of an infinite horde.

 The figures were made in Cholula, Mexico, by over 60 members of the Texca family of brick makers under the close supervision of Antony Gormley himself.
 American Field received massive media attention when it was first displayed, and many affectionate imitations.
 After the success of the American Field, the artist proceeded to create other versions of the Field.